contoweb/laravel-pdflib/readme.md

 You can overriding this by passing the name in `->withPreview('othername.pdf')`.

 ### Navigate on the page
-You have to define where your elements should be placed.
-You have to set the `X` and `Y` position of your "cursor".
+To tell PDFLib where your elements should be placed, you have to set the `X` and `Y` position of your "cursor".
 ```php
 $writer->setPosition(10, 100);